o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 **`--addPlatformToSeeds`**

 Adds the `--platform` values to all seeds in the seed list.
-If a seed isn't valid for a provided platform, a warning is printed indicating the affected seed and the platform which caused the warning.
+If a seed isn't valid for a provided platform, a warning is printed indicating the affected seed and the platform that caused the warning.
 The seed is updated for all other valid platforms.

 * *Type:* Flag
 * *Required: No*